scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 code and so even if we had written it without break, we would have excluded that.
 We request the seriosuly interested readers to try bringing up the kernel by themselves - it will help you learn a lot.
-103Chapter 6.
-Journey to the Center of the Code
-104